hugok79/pardus-parental-control/README.md

 - 🔗 Domain Filtering
   - **Allow Only** List
   - **Deny Only** List
+- ⏰ Session Time Limit
+  - Limit Session Times
 - 🧑‍🧒 Profile Management
-  - You can define different restrictions for different situations and use them. ()
+  - You can define different restrictions for different situations and use them.
 ## Installation
 Download the .deb file and install it with Pardus Package Installer.